Quantum resources in resource management systems: Introduction

 \section{Introduction}

-The advent of quantum computing necessitates the integration of quantum resources into traditional HPC environments.
-Hybrid quantum–classical applications increasingly run on large HPC systems.
-Production sites prefer to manage compute resources via single workload management system and avoid problem of multiple scheduling systems.
-The gap between workload management compute resource abstractions and local or cloud-hosted quantum computers motivates a thin compatibility layer.
-Previous efforts relied on wrapper scripts, while our contribution is, to the best of our knowledge, the first to integrate at native to resource management systems, making quantum computers \emph{first-class} scheduler entities.
+The emergence of quantum computing motivates the incorporation of quantum resources into established high-performance computing (HPC) environments as a way of unlocking previously intractable workflows.
+The integration of quantum computing into HPC environments is an active research area~\cite{ALEXEEV2024666, BECK2024161, QMIO2025, MANSFIELD2025}, where the development of appropriate software abstractions turns out to be a hurdle.
+Hybrid quantum-classical applications, such as Sample-Based Quantum Diagonalization (SQD)~\cite{sqd}, are already being executed on large-scale HPC systems.
+Production HPC centers typically rely on a single workload management system to coordinate all resources, in order to avoid the operational overhead of multiple scheduling layers (including multiple queues), incosistent management, and degraded user workflows.

+The differences between existing workload manager resource abstractions and the heterogeneous interfaces of quantum computers, whether locally hosted or accessed through cloud services, require an intermediate compatibility layer.
+Earlier approaches commonly used wrapper scripts, external submission mechanisms, or relied on specific software stacks~\cite{mqss}.
+A primary challenge in integrating quantum hardware is the diversity of platforms and their vendor-specific APIs.
+A solution tied to a single vendor's control system would be brittle and limit future flexibility.
+The Quantum Resource Management Interface (QRMI), which we present in this work, is a conceptual framework designed to solve this problem by providing a standardized, vendor-agnostic abstraction layer, without being coupled to any single software stack.
+The design follows a loosely coupled architecture, allowing adoption across different resource managers and quantum providers, and support for both on-prem and cloud-based resources.

-For reference implementation we choose Slurm.
-Slurm, a widely adopted workload manager, offers the SPANK framework to extend its capabilities.
-This work introduces SPANK plugins \footnote{\href{https://github.com/qiskit-community/spank-plugins/}{\faGithub~{https://github.com/qiskit-community/spank-plugins/}}} designed to manage quantum resources, enabling users to submit and control quantum jobs alongside classical tasks within Slurm-managed clusters.
-We also describe how to expand integration architecture to other resource management systems.
+As a reference implementation, we target Slurm~\cite{slurm_overview}, a widely deployed workload manager in HPC.
+Slurm’s plugin framework provides the necessary hooks to extend its scheduling and resource management capabilities.
+We introduce a plugin that registers quantum resources as schedulable entities, enabling users to submit and manage hybrid jobs within the same Slurm-managed environment.
+The same architectural concepts can be generalized to other workload management systems.

-The context diagram in figure \ref{fig:context} provides an overview of involved components, personas and backend service options.
+Finally, we present integration architectures deployed in operational data centers that have adopted this work, demonstrating feasibility and evaluating system behavior in production environments.